celery/celery/docs/userguide/tasksets.rst

 eagerly by :meth:`~celery.task.sets.subtask.apply`.

-The best thing is that any arguments you add to ``subtask.apply_async``, will be prepended to the arguments specified by the subtask itself Bbut please note: additional keyword arguments will be added to the execution options, not the task keyword arguments.
+The best thing is that any arguments you add to ``subtask.apply_async``, will be prepended to the arguments specified by the subtask itself!

+:note: additional keyword arguments will be added to the execution options, not the task keyword arguments.

 So if you have the subtask::